AndrewJBateman/angular-form-validation/README.md

 # Angular Form Validation

 This app sets up form validation in Angular 7 using Template-Driven Forms.
 This is a simple registration form with standard fields for first name, last name, email, password and confirm password.
+Additional field with maxLength validator added.

 *** Note: to open web links in a new window use: _ctrl+click on link_**